Chairman of Carey. His practice focuses on corporate and business law, mergers and acquisitions, project finance, and international arbitration.

 Former staff attorney, for three years, of both the International Monetary Fund (IMF) and the International Finance Corporation (IFC) in Washington D.C., USA.

-Former professor of Economic Law at the Universidad Católica de Chile.
+Professor for a 5-year period of Economic Law at the Universidad Católica de Chile.

 Vice-Chairman of the Center for American and International Law, Dallas, USA.